victor0rdaz/module-5/README.md

 Based on the new Monte Carlo simulation, answer the following questions in your Jupyter notebook:
 Using the current value of only the stock and bond portion of the member's portfolio and the summary statistics that you generated from the new Monte Carlo simulation, what are the lower and upper bounds for the expected value of the portfolio (with the new weights) with a 95% confidence interval?
 Will weighting the portfolio more heavily toward stocks allow the credit union members to retire after only 10 years?

+I used Xpert learning assistant, ChatGPT and help from a friend